 What's the Solution?

+Now that we have touched on what not to do, let's look at what's involved in succesful raccoon prevention.
 The safest, cleanest and most effective way to rid yourself of unwanted wildlife in your attic may seem counterintuitive.
 However, the suggested modality is a proven and 100% effective solution.
 It involves employing a one-way door system and securing the building to ensure no future issues.

 - Step 1 - Identify the entry point as well as all potentially vulnerable areas.
 This is usually done as an initial inspection where the customer will be provided a detailed outline of the recommended work,